 The Board of Education acknowledges that on occasion, students lose or forget meal money.
 In such cases, students will be fed.

 When a student repeatedly comes to school without a meal or money for a meal, administrators evaluate each circumstance individually, and decide if further action is necessary, i.e., send home a meal application or contacting social services.

 Our pre-paid meal system, MyPaymentsPlus, can be accessed through our district homepage or at: https://www2.mypaymentsplus.com/ The online, prepaid system allows your child access to all of our offerings and is easy for parents to use.

 Repayment for meal charges - every effort will be made to collect unpaid meal charges.
-When a student has $5.00 of meal charges, a note from the school will go home with the student, informing the parents of outstanding charges.
-At $10.00, a letter will be sent to the household from the Child Nutrition central office.
+When a student has $10.00 of meal charges, a letter will be sent to the household from the Child Nutrition central office.
 At $15.00, administrators will be notified and a formal letter will be sent to the household from the district.
 Progressive notification will continue as long as there is outstanding debt - this could also include submitting information to a debt collection agency.

 At the end of the school year, the amount of uncollected meal debt must be paid to the child nutrition meal fund account from a district funding source.
 These monies typically come from the general fund.
 Our hope is that through establishment and application of this policy, no meal debts will go unpaid and all general fund monies will go toward our students' educational experience.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.